svolochj/LVPilsetas/README.md

-# Welcome to Latvian towns project.
+# Welcome to Latvia cities project.

 Private project by SVO for covering all 81 city of Latvia.